 - transcribing too much of the original

 - being unselective in the choice of topics

-10. There are two possible solution to this problem:
+10. There are two possible solutions to this problem:

 - Select only those few words of the source material which will be of use.
 Avoid being descriptive.
 Think more, and write less.
 Be rigorously selective.